 The Excel HLOOKUP formula is just like the VLOOKUP formula, only the table you are looking up is laid out in a horizontal list, rather than vertically.
 Hence the ‘H’ for horizontal, and ‘V’ for vertical.

-Just like the VLOOKUP, the HLOOKUP can be used to find an exact match or used in a sorted list.
+Just like the VLOOKUP, the HLOOKUP function can be used to find an exact match or used in a sorted list.

 We’ll look at a HLOOKUP Exact Match scenario first.

 In the table below we want to calculate a commission in column F for each builder.
 We have each builder’s specific commission rate in a horizontal table in columns H to P, and we’ll use the HLOOKUP function to calculate our commission.

 Excel HLOOKUP Function Syntax